 Until recently, city codes, zoning laws, and other regulations have largely ignored urban agriculture.
-However, these codes and regulations can intentionally and unintentionally regulate urban farming activities in a myriad of ways, such as by regulating the construction of structures, such as chicken coops or greenhouses, the ability to keep livestock, and so on.
+However, these codes and regulations can intentionally and unintentionally regulate urban farming activities in a myriad of ways, such as by regulating the construction of structures, including chicken coops or greenhouses, the ability to keep livestock, gain access to public lands and municipal facilities, transport and distribute urban grown food and so on.

 The Urban Agricultural Legal Resource Library

 The Urban Agricultural Legal Resource Library, a project of the Sustainable Economies Law Center (http://www.theselc.org/), provides general information and resources about agricultural legal topics as they pertain to urban farmers.
 These include planning and zoning, building codes, food and health regulations, employment law, homeowners’ associations, and non- and for-profit urban agriculture issues and models.
 Visit http://www.urbanaglaw.org for more information.

 See Factsheet #2, Advocacy and Planning, for information about changing zoning codes to support urban agriculture.